At a Glance

 - Company: Join Alco, a leader in valve engineering for the energy sector.

-- Benefits: Enjoy 33 days annual leave, health care cash plan, and early finish Fridays.
+- Benefits: Enjoy 33 days annual leave, health care plan, and early finish Fridays.

 - Why this job: Be part of a dynamic team, enhancing product reliability and innovation.

-- Qualifications: HND or degree in Mechanical Engineering with 5+ years in valve design.
+- Qualifications: HND or degree in Mechanical Engineering with 5+ years in the valve industry.

 - Other info: Permanent position with potential for annual bonus based on performance.